dherbst/slack-invite-script/README.md

 2. In the sheet, click "Tools" and then "Script editor".

 3. Paste the code.js over any code that is populated in the script editor and save it.
+Be sure to get your slack api token and paste it in where specified in the invite function.

 4. In the script editor, click "Resources" and select "Current Project's Triggers"